Welcome to Waste Education

 Myth - I can bag my recycling

-We understand that bagging your recycling may keep your bin cleaner, anything in a bag is sent to landfill.
+We understand that bagging your recycling may keep your bin cleaner but anything in a bag is sent to landfill.

 This is because bagged recycling may contain items which cannot be recycled.
 Cleanaway's Guildford Materials Recovery Facility processes large quantities of recycling daily and staff do not have the time to sort through bags.